bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 docker-compose exec php bin/console $@
 ```

-once the script is created, it needs to be executable.
+once the console script is created, it needs to be executable.

 ```
 # in symfony